How do you treat a chalazion? What is a chalazion? What are the different presentations of a chalazion?

 Histopathology courtesy of Prof. Nick Mamalis MD, MoranCore

-how do you manage chalazia presenting acutely?
+How do you manage chalazia presenting acutely?

 Anterior chalazion that is ready to burst through the skin.
 These are best treated conservatively with pressure, warm soaks and topical antibiotics.
 Most of these will resolve with conservative management and do not need surgical drainage.
 They also do not leave any scarring